scrapy/scrapy/docs/experimental/loaders.rst

 A Loader is composed of one expander and reducer for each item field.
-The Expander processes the extracted data as soon as it's received through the :meth:`ItemLoader.add_value` method, and the result of the expander is collected and kept inside the Loader.
-After collecting all data, the :meth:`ItemLoader.get_item` method is called to actually populate and get the Item.
+The Expander processes the extracted data as soon as it's received through the :meth:`Loader.add_value` method, and the result of the expander is collected and kept inside the Loader.
+After collecting all data, the :meth:`Loader.get_item` method is called to actually populate and get the Item.
 That's when the Reducers are called with the data previously collected (using the Expanders) and the output of the Reducers are the actual values that get assigned to the item.